About This Chapter

 - Paraphrasing, quoting and summarizing research

-- Analyzing and drawing conclusions from research and defining the academic source
+- Analyzing and drawing conclusions from research

 You can use the video lessons to better understand research elements as you study for the exam.
 Instructors make studying simple by offering step-by-step instructional guidance while presenting the videos in a visually entertaining fashion.